-Is Great Barrier Reef snorkeling on the top of your bucket list?
+Is Great Barrier Reef snorkeling at the top of your bucket list?
 It is such an unforgettable experience that people travel from all over the world to experience.

 The reef is not one single reef.
 There are around 2,900 different individual reef formations that make the Great Barrier Reef.
 Reef Experience travels to several different reef locations, including:

-Saxon Reef – a shallower reef that structures are more scattered.
+Saxon Reef – a shallower reef where structures are more scattered.
 The marine life here is diverse and plentiful.